yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 >     <iframe width="560" height="315" src="https://www.youtube.com/embed/-WzV1rcPlEw?si=usi8MbzoIBoXfHwm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 {: .hands_on}
 ---

+> <question-title>Using Follow Mode</question-title>
+>
+> - When you activate follow mode, what color appears around the document frame?
+> - Ask one of the collaborators to activate follow mode on you.
+> - What color do they see?
+> > > <solution-title></solution-title>
+> > > - The color of the frame is the same as the color of the user icon.
+This indicates the user whose activity is being followed.
+> {: .solution}
+{: .question}

 # Adding Annotations and Comments
 Annotations and comments let you add notes directly on your GIS file, which makes it easier for your team to track important details, provide context, ask questions, or share insights.